-From Asia.
-Well-behaved, decorative thistle relative for the perennial border.
-Rugged-looking, erect, rigidly branched plant 2 to 4 ft. tall and 2 ft. wide, with coarse, prickly, deeply cut gray-green leaves to 1 ft. long.
-Distinctive flower heads are spherical, about the size of golf balls; they look like pincushions stuck full of tubular metallic blue pins.
-Bloom midsummer to late fall.
+These well-behaved, decorative thistle relatives are great for the perennial border.
+The rugged-looking plants are erect, rigidly branched to 2–4 ft. tall and 2 ft. wide, with coarse, prickly, deeply cut gray-green leaves to 1 ft. long.
+Their distinctive flower heads are spherical, about the size of golf balls, and they look like pincushions stuck full of tubular metallic blue pins.
+Globe thistles bloom from midsummer to late fall.
+Flowers are excellent for dried arrangements; cut them before they open and dry them upside down.

+Grow from divisions planted in spring or fall, or sow seeds in flats or open ground in spring.
 Provide average, well-drained soil and moderate water.
 (With enriched soil and regular moisture, may grow too robustly and require staking.)
-Clump can be left in place, undivided, for many years.
-Flowers are excellent for dried arrangements; cut them before they open and dry them upside down.
+Clump can be left in place, undivided, for years.

 Native to much of the northern hemisphere.
 Flat, basal rosette spreads vigorously by underground runne...

 Native to Europe.
-Plants grow 1 to 3 ft. tall.
+Plants grow 1–3 ft. tall.
 Nodding flowers to 2 in. across; short, knobby spurs...

-This strain grows 20 in. tall and wide, with gold and green variegated foliage.
+Grows 20 in. tall and wide, with gold and green variegated foliage.
 You can get selections with blue, ...